JALA Logo JALA Title line

 What next?

-Although telework has enjoyed considerable success over the past three decades, the time has come to get serious about its future.
+Although telework has enjoyed considerable success over the past four decades, the time has come to get serious about its future.
 It may soon no longer be a case of tweaking business performance or personal work-life accommodation but of survival in a world-as-we-would-like-to-know-it.
 After 9/11 we have received an increasing number of queries about telework as a disaster recovery option.
 Now it's time to think about disasters other than those created by terrorists or upheavals in the Earth's crust.

 In its 1 April 2005 lead story the Financial Times posted the following list of recommendations from the International Energy Agency: